How to look after a Lasius Niger (Black Garden Ant Farm at home)?

 Watering the habitat

-When to change the water?
-Once it is finished or looks contaminated (cloudy, change colour etc.).
+Change the water when it's finished or appears contaminated (cloudy, change colour etc.).

 It is important to note that gel farms are not a suitable habitat for Lasius niger ants, as they can quickly become mouldy and do not provide the necessary nutrition for the colony.
 To ensure the safety and well-being of these fascinating creatures, it is essential to provide them with a proper ant farm and diet.